 - Westlaw's Digest.
-Use the Digest in Westlaw by clicking the Sitemap link and choosing Key Number Digest.
-Navigate to the appropriate topic and key number, click the box to the left, and click "Search Selected" at the bottom left of the screen.
+Use the Digest in Westlaw by navigating to the appropriate topic and key number, clicking the box to the left, and clicking "View Headnotes."
 The Custom Digest that you create will allow you to select Virginia law.
 This Digest should be identical to the print Virginia Digest for the specific topic.

 3. Court Rules